algernon/keyboardio-worklog/worklog.md

 * Continued the talk with Jesse about names.
 Fruitful discussion!
 * Updated [Kaleidoscope#316][kaleidoscope/316] (successor of [Kaleidoscope#276][kaleidoscope/276]) based on the naming discussion.
 * Updated every plugin I had access to for the new plugin APIs, and opened pull requests for each.
 Not going to list them here.
+* Further naming discussion with Jesse on IRC.

   [kaleidoscope/316]: https://github.com/keyboardio/Kaleidoscope/pull/316